-mOss circle with Margot Day & Kurtis Knight
+mOss circle - Margot Day & Kurtis Knight

 With original songs, and much merriment, the mOss circle journey began in 2009 in our Cave here in the NE Kingdom of Vermont 2009-2010.